MahshiatTahsin/Mahshiat-Tahsin-Bably.github.io/README.md

 ## Projects

-- **Collaborative Data Ecosystem for Green Shipping:** Completed in collaboration with DEMOLA.
+- 🚢 **Collaborative Data Ecosystem for Green Shipping:** Completed in collaboration with DEMOLA.
-- **Computer Vision-Based Recognition of Medicine Names and Its Information:** Bachelor’s thesis project focused on medicine name recognition using computer vision.
+- 💊 **Computer Vision-Based Recognition of Medicine Names and Its Information:** Bachelor’s thesis project focused on medicine name recognition using computer vision.
-- **Prevent Rape on Bus:** Developed a system to track and alert authorities about potential harassment on public transport.
+- 🚌 **Prevent Harassment on Bus:** Developed a system to track and alert authorities about potential harassment on public transport.
-- **Student Management System:** Built a web application for managing student information, grades, and courses.
+- 🎓 **Student Management System:** Built a web application for managing student information, grades, and courses.
-- **Snake Game:** Developed an interactive snake game using Python with a graphical user interface.
+- 🐍 **Snake Game:** Developed an interactive snake game using Python with a graphical user interface.
-- **Banking Management System:** Created a system to manage customer accounts, transactions, and banking operations.
+- 🏦 **Banking Management System:** Created a system to manage customer accounts, transactions, and banking operations.
-- **Home Security Alarm:** Designed an Arduino-based home security alarm system using sensors.
+- 🏠 **Home Security Alarm:** Designed an Arduino-based home security alarm system using sensors.
-- **Parking Assistant System:** Built a system to monitor available parking spaces and assist drivers in finding parking.
+- 🚗 **Parking Assistant System:** Built a system to monitor available parking spaces and assist drivers in finding parking.
-- **Restaurant Website:** Developed a responsive restaurant website with menu display and reservation features.
+- 🍽️ **Restaurant Website:** Developed a responsive restaurant website with menu display and reservation features.
-- **Homeless People’s House Project:** Designed a social initiative focused on providing housing support for homeless individuals.
+- 🏘️ **Homeless People’s House Project:** Designed a social initiative focused on providing housing support for homeless individuals.
-- **Automatic Answer Checker:** Developed a system to automatically check and grade student exam answers.
+- ✅ **Automatic Answer Checker:** Developed a system to automatically check and grade student exam answers.
-- **Online Mentorship Program Design:** Created a platform concept to connect mentors and mentees for personal and professional development.
+- 🤝 **Online Mentorship Program Design:** Created a platform concept to connect mentors and mentees for personal and professional development.

 ## Languages

 - **Bangla:** Native
 - **English:** Fluent
 - **Finnish:** Basic